ces9960/Portfolio-2024/README.md

 # Introduction
 This portfolio is a showcase of various projects that I've worked on during my undergraduate coursework, internships, and free time.
-For each project within this portfolio, I've included a description of the project's functionality, along with screenshots and/or diagrams to demonstrate or further explain each proejct.
+For each project within this portfolio, I've included a description of the project's functionality, along with screenshots and/or diagrams to demonstrate or further explain each project.

 ## Project 1: Motion Input Parser